-If file submissions are enabled, each upload cannot exceed this file size.
+If file submissions are enabled, each upload cannot exceed this file size per upload.
 (If a student can upload multiple files, and uploads files at different times, the total can exceed the set size.)

 If enabled, graders can provide written feedback for each submission.
-These comments are from the grader to the student (unlike Submission comments, which can be exchanged between students and graders).
+These comments are from the grader to the student.

 If enabled, graders can upload files containing feedback when marking assignments.
 For example, you can upload marked up student submissions, documents with comments, or spoken audio feedback.